EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 The 'Output Location' is the location of the job context directory for the job on the Open OnDemand host.

+---

-### Open File Manager to job context directory
+## Open File Manager to job context directory

-Click 'Open in File Manager' to open the File Manager pointing at the job context directory for the job on the Open OnDemand host.
+Click 'Open in File Manager' to open the [File Manager](../files.md) pointing at the job context directory for the job on the Open OnDemand host.

+---

-### Open SSH session to host on which job is running
+## Open SSH session to host on which job is running

 Click 'Open in Terminal', to open an SSH session with the host on which the job is running.
 Your SSH session will open and change your current directory to match the job context directory.